Teck Smelter’s massive mercury discharges

-The discharge amounts are from the smelter’s own records and documentation filed to the B.C.
+The discharge amounts are from the smelter’s own records and documentation filed with the B.C.
 Ministry of Environment.
 The smelter was forced to hand over the information to the reporter due to the Freedom of Information Act.

 Teck representatives are quoted as trying to deny and downplay some of the data.
 Since 2004, when the article was published, all of the discharge amounts of toxins stated in the article have been confirmed.